Polymathic Audio No. 2: David Perell

 AUDIO BY WEB SMITH AND DAVID PERELL

-CO-PRODUCED BY VINCENZO LANDINO AND WEB SMITH
+COPRODUCIDO POR VINCENZO LANDINO Y WEB SMITH

-EDITED BY VINCENZO LANDINO
+EDITADO POR VINCENZO LANDINO

 ENGINEERING BY VINCENZO LANDINO AND ANDREW JOHNSON